 This section might sound a little complicated.
 But, in essence, you’re just deciding here which metric is going to get the credit for creating the conversion.

-If you leave it as ‘Last click,’ you should be able to get reliable data.
+If you leave it as ‘Last click,’ you should be able to get reliable quality score data.
 When you gain some more experience, you can experiment with the other options.

 Once, you’re finished, click on ‘Save and continue.’

 You’ll then be provided with your tag.
-This tag needs to be inserted into your website code.
+This tag needs to be inserted into your website code or ad copy.

 Note: Linking your AdWords account to your Google Analytics account is also a good idea.